Mamtha3005/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list tasks
+1. User requests to list completed tasks
 2. Taskell shows a list of completed tasks
 3. User requests to mark a specific task in the list as uncompleted
 4. Taskell marks the task as uncompleted<br>